 If you could ‘make’ an autistic child eat, or indeed, if they’d ‘eat when they’re hungry’ (another one I hear all the time) then believe me, I’d have cracked this food aversion business years ago.

 The bottom line is that autistic people aren’t just picky eaters, they have genuine reasons for avoiding many types of food; this stems from the unusual (and often very intense) way they process sensory information like taste, texture and fragrance.
+Their experience of food is closely linked to the sensory input around them at the time, so eating the same food in different places might be impossible for them because, strange as it may sound, their brain will register it as tasting completely different depending on their environment.
 Many of them also have difficulty chewing and swallowing, so it’s perfectly understandable that they struggle with certain foods, so forcing a child to eat against their will is definitely something that would cause way more problems in the long term.

 What autistic children need when it comes to food is lots of patience, kindness and understanding, plus a willingness to let them lead the way and explore new things at their own pace.